 There were no midwifery students, mental health or child health nursing students.

+Results.

 The students deemed ‘other professionals’ to include administrative staff, assistants and assistant practitioners, and relatives, as well as those with professional qualifications.
+The students were not given a list of professionals to choose from, rather they could record the job titles of the different professionals that they had interactions with.

 31 different professional groups were mentioned by the students and there was a large variety between the students.
 The professional groups mentioned the most often were doctors and nurses in different settings and with different specialisms.
 The results collected from the eight students are illustrated in Figure 2.

 (insert Figure 2 here)

+The interactions recorded ranged from being introduced to and saying ‘hello’ to another professional to actually working alongside the other professional and sharing information about the service user.
+In some cases the students initiated the interactions themselves, for example in an interprofessional team meeting where they needed information, and in other cases it was the other professional who began the interaction.
+The proximity one interactions were largely when a student was aware that another professional was present, they may have been introduced but did not actually communicate, or they may have just been aware that the other professional was there in the same setting as the student.

+It is acknowledged that student interactions may differ from those of qualified professionals as students may not need to speak to the same people and also other professionals may not need to interact with students.

 Discussion.

 There were a small number of participants and this was disappointing.
 This resulted in not all of the professions undertaking the IPL modules being represented, so there was no data from midwifery students, mental health or child health nursing students.
-Therefore no comparison was possible across the student groups studying IPL at UCS.
+Therefore no comparison was possible across the student groups studying IPL at the university.

 The participants were five 3rd year students, two 2nd years and one 1st year.
 It may be that the 3rd years could see the relevance of the project more readily due to their experience on the course thus far.
 It may also be that because they had spent more time in practice they understood the purpose of the research and could appreciate how it could benefit future students.
+Also, interactions that students have with other professionals may differ depending on experience and also confidence to interact with other professionals in the team.

 Students interpreted the term ‘other professionals’ very differently and included administrative staff, assistants and assistant practitioners, and relatives, as well as those with professional qualifications.
 This was a fault in the instructions given to the students, as a definition of ‘other professionals’ may have proved useful and less ambiguous.
 However, this also meant that other interesting information was collected about those with whom the students interacted.
 Alazewski (2006) suggests that when using diaries for research that instructions need to be clear and unambiguous.